 Are handrails a legal requirement?

-If you're planning a new staircase project, you should be aware of statutory guidance regarding stair handrails, which are laid out within the UK's building regulations.
+If you're planning a new staircase project, you should be aware of statutory guidance regarding stair handrail specifications, which are laid out within the UK's building regulations.

 The principles that must be adhered to involving these staircase parts are found in Approved Document K - Protection from falling, collision and impact.
 We've laid them out clearly below:

-A staircase within any property must feature handrails by law.
+According to staircase building regulations, a domestic staircase within a property, including for loft conversions and space saver stairs, must feature handrails by law.
 Building regulations state the following:

-- The top of the handrail must be positioned 900mm to 1000mm from the pitch line - the line that connects the edges of each tread.
+- The staircase handrail height must be 900mm to 1000mm from the pitch line - the line that connects the edges of each tread.

 - The handrail can be part of a guarding rail or bannister if it matches the height requirements above.

-- A handrail must be installed on both sides of your stairs if they're 1000mm or wider.
+A handrail must be installed on both sides of the steps if the minimum staircase width is 1000mm or wider.

 Blocks of flats